slytechs-repos/slytechs-repos/README.md

 ## Network Packet Capture in Java
 Welcome to Sly Technologies main repo.

 Here you will find the following libraries that you can use to build your specialized networking apps and do it all in your favorite Java environment.
-Our libraries use either Apache v2 or Sly Techs Free license, meaning there is no cost to you for using our software under the terms of the licenses!
+Our libraries use either [Apache v2](https://www.apache.org/licenses/LICENSE-2.0) or [Sly Techs Free License](https://www.slytechs.com/licensing), meaning there is no cost to you for using our software under the terms of the licenses!

 Feature highlights with what you can do.